moorepants/learn-multibody-dynamics/sympy.rst

    Only attempt simplification on expressions that are several lines of text.
-   Larger expressions become increasingly computationally intensive to simplify and there is generally no need to do so in these materials.
+   Larger expressions become increasingly computationally intensive to simplify and there is generally no need to do so.

 As mentioned earlier, SymPy represents expressions as trees.
 Symbolic expressions can also be represented as `directed acyclic graphs`_ that contain